 The original spelling is “extravert,” over time, however, the spelling most commonly used is “extrovert.”
 That means both versions are correct.

-The concept of extroversion refers to a personality trait marked by outgoing and expressive behaviours.
+The concept of extroversion refers to a personality trait marked by outgoing and expressive behaviors.
 Extroverts are typically very sociable, talkative, active, and friendly.
 Psychologist C. Jung, who coined the term, described an extrovert as an individual who draws energy from the external world and social engagements, unlike introverts, who need time alone, to reload their social battery.

 The difference between “extroversion” and “extrovert” lies primarily in their grammatical roles and slight nuances in their usage, reflecting the distinction between describing a personality trait and identifying a person with that trait.